platformsh/platformsh-docs/src/configuration/routes.md

     upstream: "app:http"
 ```

+## Route placeholders

+You can configure any number of domains on a project when you are ready to make it live.
+Only one of them may be set as the "default" domain.
+In the `routes.yaml` file a route can be defined either literally or using one of two special placeholders: `{default}` and `{all}`.

-The magic value '{default}' will be replaced with the production domain name configured on your account in the production branch.
+The magic value `{default}` will be replaced with the production domain name configured as the default on your account in the production branch.
 In a non-production branch it will be replaced with the project ID and environment ID so that it is always unique.

+The magic value `{all}` will be replaced by all of the domain names configured on the account in the production branch.
+That is, if two domains `example1.com` and `example2.com` are configured, then a route named `https://www.{all}/` will result in two routes in production: `https://www.example1.com` and `https://www.example2.com`.
+That can be useful in cases when a single application is serving two different websites simultaneously.
+In a non-production branch it will be replaced with the project ID and environment ID, just like `{default}`.

 It's also entirely possible to use an absolute URL in the route.
 In that case, it will be used as-is in a production environment.
 On a development environment it will be mangled to include the project ID and environment name.
 For example: